CBS7 FIRST ALERT Forecast for Friday, December 29th, 2023

 ODESSA, Texas (KOSA) - CBS7 FIRST ALERT Forecast for Friday, December 29th, 2023: Conditions on Friday will be very similar to conditions over the past few days.

-It’ll be a cold start to the day on Friday with early morning lows dropping into the 20s and 30s across West Texas and southeast New Mexico.
-Wind chill temperatures will be in the teens and 20s, so you’ll definitely want to grab a jacket and maybe a hat or beanie when heading out the door Friday morning.
-Temperatures will warm nicely though throughout the day with highs in the 50s and 60s expected across the area.
+After a cold start to the day, temperatures will warm up nicely throughout the day with highs in the 50s and 60s expected across the area.
 Midland/Odessa are looking to see a high temperature of 57 degrees.
 Skies will be sunny and conditions quiet as we head into the final weekend of 2023.

 A cold front will push through the region late Sunday dropping temperatures for the first day of 2024 into the 40s and 50s.
 As the first week of 2024 progresses, temperatures will remain near-normal for the time of year, just a few degrees cooler than they should be.
 A few disturbances are looking to roll through the area during the week bringing slight chances of precipitation, but overall the first week of 2024 looks to be very pleasant.